ProphecyLabs/AI4Business/README.md

 4. **Deploying AI solutions**: Find out what it takes to bring AI to the real world and which challenges are blocking the way from PoC to an actual production environment.
 We show the importance of good data.
 After this module you will have a complete view of AI in real life.
 5. **MLOps & Monitoring**: Learn best practices for AI model deployment and maintenance with MLOps and CRISP - ML(Q).
 We also highlight the importance of good monitoring.
 After this module you will be able to keep capturing value with AI during its whole lifetime.

+An overview of the course is presented in the video *Course_Overview.mp4* (see the information below to download).

 ### Download

-To download all the course material please click on `Code > Download ZIP`.
+To download all the course material please click on `Code > Download ZIP` at the top of this repository.
 This will download the material for all modules in the structure listed below.